pierrepo/mdner/README.md

 ## Train and evaluate the NER model
 ### 📑 Create MDNER

 The `mdner.py` script is used to create the model according to the defined parameters.
 Using this script requires a GPU.
-In our case, we used an NVIDIA GeForce RTX 3060 GB vram.
+In our test case, we used an NVIDIA GeForce RTX 3060 12 GB vram.

 ### Parameters